sarmini1/mastermind/README.md

 ### WSL

-If you are using WSL and do not have Python3 and PostgreSQL installed globally, I've linked to installation guides below:
+If you are using WSL and do not have Python3 and PostgreSQL installed globally, I've linked to installation guides below.

 Installing Python3: